damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 ##### Cancel existing subscription for the billing account
 1. This process is used to cancel an existing subscription
+1. Click on Opportunity to cancel.
+1. Click on New Quote
+1. Since this is a returning customer, sales rep will see a screen showing the current subscription.
 1. Choosing “Canel existing subscription for billing account”,
 1. Clicking on the this radio button will list all subscriptions that are tied to the customer
 1. Click the subscription for performing a cancellation and hit on Next button